Rooftop solar should pay for itself

 That is when he will get a bill that reflects the first full month's usage of the solar energy system that covers almost all the roof of his Blount Veterinary Clinic in Maryville.

-Because sunshine is free, "It will probably pay the whole electric bill," Hall said.
+Because sunshine is free and the benefits of solar energy compound over time, "It will probably pay the whole electric bill," Hall said.

-Alternate Energy Group of Knoxville installed the 33 solar panels on the clinic's roof, going online October 22 with a system that the veterinarian expects to take a substantial bite out of his power costs.
+Alternate Energy Group of Knoxville installed the 33 solar panels on the clinic's roof, similar to Knoxville solar roofs seen across the city, going online October 22 with a system that the veterinarian expects to take a substantial bite out of his power costs.

 "I am satisfied with the immediate benefits I see on paper," Hall said, noting that it could be 7 1/2 years before the system pays for itself.
 "You have to take the long view and look at the return on investment."